gouania/sa-flora-tool/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://sa-flora-id.streamlit.app)

 This tool is an AI-powered web application for botanists and plant enthusiasts working with Southern African flora.
-It automates the process of identifying a plant specimen by comparing user-provided details against a hyper-local list of potential species.
+It automates the process of identifying a plant specimen by comparing user-provided details against a local list of potential species.

 ## 🚀 Try the Live Application!